accessCeramics/accessCeramics/docs/index.rst

-.. accessCeramics documentation master file, created by sphinx-quickstart on Fri May 25 13:34:23 2018.
+.. accessCeramics documentation master file, created by sphinx-quickstart on Mon May 28 14:37:29 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-accessCeramics documentation
+Welcome to accessCeramics's documentation!
 ==========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   codedocs

 Indices and tables